-A beamformee shall not include the MU Exclusive Beamforming Report field in a VHT Compressed Beamforming frame if the Feedback Type subfield in the MIMO Control field indicates SU.
-A beamformee shall include the MU Exclusive Beamforming Report field in a VHT Compressed Beamforming frame if the Feedback Type subfield in the MIMO Control field indicates MU.
+A beamformee shall not include MU Exclusive Beamforming Report information in a VHT Compressed Beamforming report if the Feedback Type subfield in the MIMO Control field of the VHT Compressed Beamforming frame(s) indicates SU.
+A beamformee shall include MU Exclusive Beamforming Report information in a VHT Compressed Beamforming report if the Feedback Type subfield in the MIMO Control field of the VHT Compressed Beamforming frame(s) indicates MU.

 The value of the Sounding Sequence Number subfield in the VHT MIMO Control field shall be set to the same value as the Sounding Sequence field in the corresponding VHT NDP Announcement(#4921) frame.

-NOTE—The beamformer can use the sequence number in the VHT Compressed Beamforming frame to associate the feedback with a prior VHT NDP Announcement(#4921)-NDP sounding sequence and thus compute the delay between sounding and receiving the feedback.
+NOTE—The beamformer can use the sequence number in the VHT Compressed Beamforming frame(s) of the VHT Compressed Beamforming report to associate the feedback with a prior VHT NDP Announcement(#4921)-NDP sounding sequence and thus compute the delay between sounding and receiving the feedback.
 The beamformer can use this delay time when making a decision regarding the applicability of the feedback for the link.

 Recovery in the case of a missing response to a VHT NDP Announcement(#4921) or Beamforming Report Poll frame follows the rules for multiple frame transmission in an EDCA TXOP (see Multiple frame transmission in an EDCA TXOP).
-A VHT Compressed Beamforming frame or at least one segment of a VHT Compressed Beamforming frame received as a response to the VHT NDP Announcement(#4921), SIFS time after the NDP, is considered a valid response to the VHT NDP Announcement(#4921) in the terms used in Multiple frame transmission in an EDCA TXOP.
-When a VHT NDP Announcement(#4921) is sent as an initial frame in a TXOP, a valid response indicates the TXOP is obtained.

-A VHT Compressed Beamforming frame shall be transmitted in a single MPDU unless the result would be an MPDU(#4724) that exceeds the beamformer's maximum MPDU length capability.
+A VHT Compressed Beamforming report shall be transmitted in a single VHT Compressed Beamforming frame unless the result would be a VHT Compressed Beamforming frame that exceeds the beamformer's maximum MPDU length capability.

 NOTE—The beamformee might therefore have to transmit an MPDU that is bigger than it is capable of receiving.

-If a VHT Compressed Beamforming frame would result in an MMPDU that exceeds the beamformer’s maximum MPDU length capability, the VHT Compressed Beamforming Report field and MU Exclusive report field shall be split into up to 8 segments, with each segment sent in a different MPDU.
+If a VHT Compressed Beamforming report would result in a VHT Compressed Beamforming frame that exceeds the beamformer’s maximum MPDU length capability, the VHT Compressed Beamforming report shall be split into up to 8 segments, with each segment sent in a different VHT Compressed Beamforming frame and containing successive portions of the VHT Compressed Beamforming Report information followed by any MU Exclusive Beamforming Report information.
 Each of the segments except the last shall contain the maximum number of octets allowed by the beamformer’s maximum MPDU length capability.
 The last segment may be smaller.
-Each segment is identified by the value of the Remaining Segments subfield and the First Segment subfield in the VHT MIMO Control field as defined in 8.4.1.46 (VHT MIMO Control field).
+Each segment is identified by the value of the Remaining Segments subfield and the First Segment subfield in the VHT MIMO Control field as defined in 8.4.1.46 (VHT MIMO Control field); the other non-reserved subfields of the VHT MIMO Control field shall be the same for all segments.
 All segments shall be sent in a single A-MPDU and shall be included in the A-MPDU in the descending order of the Remaining Segments subfield values(#4442).

-NOTE—The segments of a VHT Compressed Beamforming frame are not MSDU fragments and can be included in a A-MPDU as described in this section.(#4725)
+NOTE—The segments of a VHT Compressed Beamforming report are not MSDU/MMPDU fragments and can be included in an A-MPDU as described in this section.(#4725)

-In its first attempt to retrieve a VHT Compressed Beamforming frame from a beamformee that is not the one indicated by the first STA Info field, a beamformer shall transmit a Beamforming Report Poll frame to poll all possible segments of the VHT Compressed Beamforming frame from the beamformee, by setting all the bits in the Segment Retransmission Bitmap field of the Beamforming Report Poll frame to 1.
+In its first attempt to retrieve a VHT Compressed Beamforming report from a beamformee that is not the one indicated by the first STA Info field, a beamformer shall transmit a Beamforming Report Poll frame to poll all possible segments of the VHT Compressed Beamforming report from the beamformee, by setting all the bits in the Segment Retransmission Bitmap field of the Beamforming Report Poll frame to 1.